Alex Karp: On Germany

-When he was a PhD student at Frankfurt, he criticized Martin Walser's criticism of Germany's culture of Holocaust remembrance (Walser argued that it was a moral cudgel the liberal intelligentsia used to suppress nationalism in the newly united Germany).
-Decades later, in The Technological Republic, he embraced Walser's idea, saying that it represented "the forbidden desires and feelings of a nation".
-Professor Karola Brede, his former doctoral thesis supervisor, notes that he always had a type of political agility associated with liberalism.
-When he was young, he had an affinity with the FDP.
-He tried to persuade CDU member Michel Friedman, who lived on the same street in Frankfurt, that Friedman chose the wrong party.
-In 2019 though, he said that in Germany he would vote for the CDU.
+When Karp was a PhD student at Frankfurt, he criticized Martin Walser's opposition to Germany's culture of Holocaust remembrance.
+(Walser had argued that it was a moral cudgel that the liberal intelligentsia used to suppress nationalism in the newly united Germany.)
+Decades later, Karp and Nicholas Zamiska published The Technological Republic, which embraces Walser's idea, saying that it represented "the forbidden desires and feelings of a nation".
+Karola Brede, who served as referee for Karp’s doctoral dissertation, notes that Karp always had a type of political agility associated with liberalism.
+When Karp was young, he had an affinity with the FDP.
+He tried to persuade CDU member Michel Friedman, who lived on the same street in Frankfurt, that Friedman had chosen the wrong party.
+In 2019, however, Karp said that in Germany he would vote for the CDU.
+In 2026, Süddeutsche Zeitung notes that he is now close to the Christian Social Union (CSU).

-In September 2025, he called for German leaders to "talk about the crisis".
-He suggested a plan to improve the situation in Germany and save the industry: 1.
-Promoting the political power of the founders and business leaders, who would bring about the change, rather than promoting the power of the political class.
-He specifically referred to SAP CEO Christian Klein; 2.
-Creating special technological zones with less regulations and laxer labor rules; 3.
-Creating specialized micromodels of economic structures (instead of copying Silicon Valley), that focused on Germany's strengths: industrial AI for cars, pharmaceuticals, chemicals, and mechanical engineering; 4.
-Telling the population about the crisis, explaining to them that both prosperity and the welfare state could only be maintained if the industrial and technological development could be secured; German pacifism was the country's Achilles' heel and should be dealt with when the country was building deterrents; 5.
-Misguided policies on immigration, energy (especially the nuclear energy policy) and technology, that had squandered the German advantage, should be changed.
-He saw his company Palantir as a continuance of German legacy and virtues.
-He complained about the perception of his friend and co-founder Peter Thiel, who he said was undeservingly villified by the media.
+In September 2025, Karp called on German leaders to "talk about the crisis".
+He suggested a plan to improve the situation in Germany and save the industry: (1) promoting the political power of the founders and business leaders, who would bring about the change, rather than promoting the power of the political class.
+He specifically referred to SAP CEO Christian Klein; (2) creating special technological zones with fewer regulations and laxer labor rules; (3) creating specialized micromodels of economic structures (instead of copying Silicon Valley) that focused on Germany's strengths in industrial AI for cars, pharmaceuticals, chemicals, and mechanical engineering; (4) informing the population about a looming economic crisis, explaining that both prosperity and the welfare state could only be maintained if industrial and technological development could be secured, while noting that German pacifism was the country's Achilles' heel and should be dealt with so that country could create sufficient deterrents; and (5) countering misguided policies on immigration, energy (especially nuclear energy policy) and technology, all of which had squandered the German advantage and should be changed.
+He saw his company Palantir as a continuation of Germany's cultural legacy and virtues.
+He also complained about the public's perception of his friend and co-founder Peter Thiel, who he said was undeservingly vilified by the media.

-In 2023, at the opening of the art exhibition "Dimensions.
-Digital Art since 1859" in Leipzig – supported and sponsored by Karp, Sigmar Gabriel (former vice chancellor of Germany, and chairman of the Atlantik-Brücke) and Tim Höttges (CEO of Deutsche Telekom) – he advocated for more control in the U.S. but more innovative spirit in Europe, saying, "We can't leave the entire future to the Americans."
+At the 2023 opening of Dimensions: Digital Art since 1859, an exhibit in Leipzig supported and sponsored by Karp, former German vice chancellor Sigmar Gabriel, and CEO Tim Höttges of Deutsche Telekom (an advocate for more creative control in the U.S. but a more innovative spirit in Europe), Karp stated: "We can't leave the entire future to the Americans."

+In 2026, Palantir summarized one of the arguments in Karp and Zamiska's Technological Republic as "The postwar neutering of Germany and Japan must be undone".